-Our life is nothing but a winter's day: Some only break their [fast, and so away]1: Others stay dinner and depart full-fed: The deepest age but sups and goes to bed: He's most in debt that lingers out the day: Who dies betimes has [less and]2 less to pay.
+Our life is nothing but a winter's day: Some only break their fast and then away: Others stay dinner and depart full-fed: The deepest age but sups and goes to bed: He's most in debt that lingers out the day: Who dies betimes has less, has less to pay.

 Two Epitaphs